shishirkj/shishirkj/README.md

 - 🔭 I’m looking to collaborate on Any project

-- 🤝 I’m looking for help with [DSA](.https://github.com/zulip/zulip)
+- 🤝 I’m looking for help with [DSA](.https://github.com/zulip/zulip) adn web dev

-- 👨‍💻 currently solving basic DSA questions
+- 👨‍💻 currently solving basic DSA questions and frontend

 - 💬 Ask me about **Anything**